JanviKothari/H1B-Status-Prediction/README.md

 # H1B-Status-Prediction
-Do you get a work visa from the US government or not?
+Will you get a work visa from the US government or not?